 You’ll need time to revise and study all your work, so be sure to designate more time than you think you will need.
 Take time to go through practice tests and exams, without rushing.
 When writing your exams, don’t be quick to write your answers.
 Give yourself lots of time to read through the questions carefully and to answer everything thoughtfully.

 A one-to-one environment is certainly better for asking questions, without worrying about speaking up in front of the whole class.
 An experienced tutor can help you to understand the material, create a manageable study timetable and personalised lesson plans.
 At Teach Me 2, we hire only the best.
-Our tutors each have a distinction in their subject of choice, so working alongside one of our professionals will help you to boost your grades!
+Our online tutors each have a distinction in their subject of choice, so working alongside one of our professionals will help you to boost your grades!